Preface

 This will likely undergo multiple clarifications, changes, and new legislation in the coming years - ALG will try to keep these guidelines up-to-date with US copyright law surrounding AI-generated content.

-Example: “Using https://openstax.org/books/introduction-python-programming/pages/2-2-type-conversion (OpenStax Introduction to Python Programming's section on Type Conversion), create ten short-answer questions on type conversion.”
+Example: “Using https://openstax.org/books/introduction-python-programming/pages/2-2-type-conversion (OpenStax Introduction to Python Programming's section on Type Conversion), create a one-paragraph summary of type conversion.”
 This open textbook is under a CC BY 4.0 International License, so any use of the output should include an attribution of the original work.

-If you are using an OER with an SA (ShareAlike) designation in the license to create a new work using Gen AI, the output should both attribute the original work and be shared under the same open license as the original work.
+If you are using an OER with an SA (ShareAlike) designation in the license to create a new work using Gen AI, an ethical use of this output would be to attribute the original work and share your new work under the same open license as the original.

 When using more than one OER to create a new work, use the same guidelines as remixing multiple OER by complying with and applying the most restrictive open license:

-Example: “Using https://openstax.org/books/algebra-and-trigonometry-2e/pages/1-4-polynomials (OpenStax Algebra and Trigonometry's section on Polynomials, CC BY) and https://sl2x.aimath.org/book/aafmt/chapter9.html (Elementary Abstract Algebra's chapter on Polynomials, CC BY-NC-SA), create twenty questions on polynomials.”
-The output should be shared under CC BY-NC-SA (Attribution-NonCommercial-ShareAlike).
+Example: “Using https://openstax.org/books/algebra-and-trigonometry-2e/pages/1-4-polynomials (OpenStax Algebra and Trigonometry's section on Polynomials, CC BY) and https://sl2x.aimath.org/book/aafmt/chapter9.html (Elementary Abstract Algebra's chapter on Polynomials, CC BY-NC-SA), create a one-paragraph summary of polynomials.”
+The resulting derivative work using the output should be shared under a CC BY-NC-SA (Attribution-NonCommercial-ShareAlike) license.